 Students are challenged to create their own number problems.
 This can require a deeper understanding than solving a given problem.

-Some students may simply suggest an equation.
-Some may be able to confidently embed an equation in a story context, and other students might readily suggest contextual problems that involve several steps, or a range of operations.
+Some students may simply suggest an equation such as 2 + 3 = ?
+Some may be able to confidently embed an equation in a story context, and other students might readily suggest contextual problems that involve more than one step.